Marcoen Cabbolet's VUB homepage

 Of course this is speculative, but the point is that thinking through a thought experiment is a perfectly valid technique c.q. method in theoretical physics.

-So I consider repulsive gravity, but I do absolutely not claim that it exists.
+So I hypothesize repulsive gravity, but I do absolutely not claim that it exists.

 Many of my opponents went off on a tangent already at this point: they have agitated against my work from the gross misinterpretation that I claim that repulsive gravity exits and that modern physics has to be replaced by my theory — they have